webfoxx20/-udacity-intro-to-programming-pixel-art-maker/README.md

 # Pixel Art Maker Project#

-This ia the last project in the udacity/intro-to-programming where we're giving a to create a pixel Art maker
+> This is the last project in the udacity-intro-to-programming nanodegree
+> where we're giving a project to create a pixel Art maker

+> Thanks to Access bank for giving me the opportunity to part take in this program